yaroslavros/connect-ip-optimizations/draft-rosomakho-masque-connect-ip-optimizations.md

 ### Parsing and validation

-The receiver parses an OPTIMIZATION_CREATE capsule by reading, in order: the Context ID, the Static Segments Length, zero or more static segments whose encodings consume exactly Static Segments Length bytes, and then two checksum offsets if they are present.
+The receiver parses an CONNECT_IP_OPTIMIZATION_CREATE capsule by reading, in order: the Context ID, the Static Segments Length, zero or more static segments whose encodings consume exactly Static Segments Length bytes, and then two checksum offsets if they are present.

 The Context ID MUST be non-zero, even-numbered when created by the client, and odd-numbered when created by the proxy.
 The Context ID MUST NOT have been used previously.
 Static Segments Length is the total size, in bytes, of the static segments section including each Segmenet Offset, Segment Length, and Segment Payload.